numoonchld/numoonchld.github.io/_posts/2019-12-14-layers-of-existence.md

 ## 5/ aanandamaya kosha

-- the basis subtle building blocks of everything
+- the basic subtle building blocks of everything
 - the bliss layer of existence

 #### translation and interpretation